eXplore who you are by signing up for this integrated four-credit program!

 What you leave eXplore with:

 You will leave this program having discovered who you are and what you are capable of.
-You will take with you not only a sense of accomplishment, but you will be proud of the portfolio and resume you create in your Career Studies credit.
+You will take with you not only a sense of accomplishment, but you will be proud of the portfolio you create throughout the course.
+Learning about and experiencing environmental issues by being outdoors with hands-on experiences will make you a more knowledgeable and engaged Centennial and Bay of Quinte citizen.
 You will feel like you have explored your future and gained the confidence to follow your dreams!